usatiuk/photos/README.md

 First, install all of the dependencies with `npm i` and `cd frontend && npm i`

-You also need to create a ormconfig.json and ormconfig.test.json (only if you want to run the tests).
+You also need to create a ormconfig.json and ormconfig.test.json (the latter only if you want to run the tests).
 You can use ormconfig.example.json as an example (you only need to change the database connection settings)